Configuring Third Party IPsec Devices¶

 - NAT Exemption or no-nat

 On Juniper and Cisco, exceptions to NAT that must be made to ensure that traffic traversing a VPN does not have NAT applied.
 Not generally relevant to IPsec on pfSense software since NAT is not performed on IPsec by default.

 - Lifebytes or Traffic Lifetime

 Limits on the amount of traffic sent over a VPN before it renegotiates.
-Not currently supported in the pfSense GUI, if present on a remote device it may need to be disabled.
+Not currently supported in the pfSense software GUI.
+If present on a remote device it may need to be disabled.

-Any device supporting standard IPsec can be connected with pfSense software.
-This page lists devices that have been reported to work by users, though it shouldn’t be considered complete.
-Most every device in existence that supports IPsec is in active use somewhere.
+Nearly any device supporting standard IPsec can be connected with pfSense software.
+This page lists devices reported to work by users, though it should not be considered complete.

 Cisco PIX and ASA firewalls

 DLink VPN Routers

 Draytek VPN routers